By Bill Moyer

 - Unconnected to social and political social change and paradigm shift

-For more details of Bill Moyer’s Movement Action Plan read Doing Democracy: The MAP Model for Organizing Social Movements.
-Also on the Commons: a summary of the MAP 8 Stages of Social Movements and Surviving the Ups and Downs of Social Movements (MAP Stage 6).
+- For more details of Bill Moyer’s Movement Action Plan read Doing Democracy: The MAP Model for Organizing Social Movements.